 Both of these products are designed for dry material only and are among the smallest, most discreet vaporizers in the market.

 The chamber size of the ArGo can hold about 0.15 grams of dried material.
-It uses convection to heat the material and create vapour.
+It uses convection to heat the material and create vapor.
 You get graduated temperature control with the OLED screen rather than preset temperature settings.
-This unit provides vapour of excellent quality and full of flavour.
+This unit provides vapor of excellent quality and full of flavor.

 The chamber size of the DaVinci IQ can hold between 0.7 and 1.2 grams of dried material.
 It uses conduction to heat the herb and any flavorings to create vapor.
 This unit has a zirconia pearl in the chamber to help ensure even heat distribution.
-You can fill the flavour chamber in this unit with a variety of dried material to make your own flavour combinations and enhancements.
-Users have reported using lavender, fennel seed, and rose to add flavour to their herb but really the combinations could be endless.
-You could also pack the flavour chamber with additional dry material.
-The flavour and vapour cloud of this unit is also excellent.
+You can fill the flavor chamber in this unit with a variety of dried material to make your own flavor combinations and enhancements.
+Users have reported using lavender, fennel seed, and rose to add flavor to their herb but really the combinations could be endless.
+You could also pack the flavor chamber with additional dry material.
+The flavor and vapor cloud of this unit is also excellent.
 The temperature of the oven is controlled by a smartphone app or by the control buttons on the unit.
 The Smart Path feature (there are three different smarts) in the application lets you slowly increase the temperature as you use the unit.
 The app also allows for precision control at your fingertips.

 The DaVinci IQ is also small enough to fit easily into a pocket or a purse.
 Its mouthpiece is flat rather than extended making for easy carrying on the go without the need for additional protection.

 Loading the Arizer ArGo is easy but it is not discreet in that you have to remove the mouthpiece, dip it in your dry material and reload the mouthpiece into the unit.
 However, the unit does fit into the palm of your hand for discreet use after the chamber is loaded.